Ready to enjoy all of the Orlando Halloween events this year?

 - Riding the Haunted Mansion on Halloween

-In case you need something to do, here are a few Halloween and fun fall events happening around the Orlando area.
+In case you need something to do, here are a few Halloween and fun fall events happening around the Orlando area for October.

 You can enjoy trick-or-treating the LEGOLAND way with some unique activities at this year’s event.